 Board of directors

-SERINA KOESTER / Interim President
+SERINA KOESTER / President

 Serina Koester is a multi-disciplinary artist and mover spanning various genres including Samba, Capoeira Angola, Afro-Brazilian, Hip Hop, and Filipino Folkloric dance, and is currently an active member of Ka Pā Hula o La’akea Halau Hula.